 Evaluate your benefits package

-Finally, take a look at what benefits you’re offering compared to the competition.
-While offering a competitive salary is important, 4 out of 5 employees say that they’d actually take better benefits over a pay raise.
+Finally, look at what benefits you're offering compared to the competition.
+While offering a competitive salary is important, 4 out of 5 employees7 say that they'd actually take better benefits over a pay raise.

-While managing the cost of health insurance may seem daunting, especially as a small or medium-sized employer, health reimbursement arrangements (HRAs) and health stipends are affordable options to offer health benefits on a budget.
+While managing the cost of health insurance may seem daunting, especially if you’re a small or medium-sized employer, health reimbursement arrangements (HRAs) and health stipends are affordable options that enable you to offer health benefits on a budget.
 Through an HRA, employers can help their employees get qualifying medical expenses and even individual insurance premiums reimbursed 100% tax-free.

 - Qualified small employer HRA (QSEHRA)

 - Group coverage HRA (GCHRA), also known as an integrated HRA

 If you want a health benefit with fewer regulations or if you have employees who receive advance premium tax credits, a health stipend is another option.
 Health stipends work similarly to an HRA, except they're taxable and must be reported on employees' W-2s.

 Wellness resources can include health benefits and perks such as gym memberships, fitness classes, or mental health support.
 To create an even more robust benefits package, consider adding stipends that cover the cost of pet insurance, professional development, student loan reimbursement, meals, transportation, and more.